 Take the pressure off

 - Don’t feel like you have to make everything by hand.
 If this isn’t your scene, then don’t bombard yourself with pinterest projects.
 Girl put down the glue gun and get thee to the liquor store to buy wine for your closest friends.
+Why don’t you check out something like these gifts for wine lovers?
 It’s the age-old, ‘play up your strengths and plan for your weaknesses and buy Rose’.

 - Don’t feel like it has to be expensive.
 The most important aspect of giving a gift is to make it thoughtful.
 Maybe that means spending money, maybe it doesn’t.
 If someone is giving you a minimum amount to spend on their gift, fill their gift bag with as many discount Christmas socks as it takes to reach that limit.
 Setting monetary minimums just furthers the consumerism of Christmas, it negates the true meaning behind giving someone a ‘gift’ of thought and love.